-The Initialize Target procedure places the chip into the programming mode.
-This is done by using Reset mode or Power on mode.
+The Initialize Target Procedure places the chip into the programming mode.
+This is done by using the Reset mode or power on mode.

 Reset mode is the preferred method for initiating communication with the target.
-However, in the case of the 8-pin DIP package, there is no $X{res}$ pin so power on mode is the only option.
+However, in the case of the CY8C24794, there is no X{res} pin so power on mode is the only option.
 It must be noted that because power on mode involves cycling power to the target, in-circuit field programming may involve PCB layout considerations in the design phase.